Sharon Springs, New York: History

 Prior to being settled by Great Britain as part of the country's Province of New York, Sharon Springs was frequented by the indigenous Iroquois population for its healing waters.
 After Britain's Royal Proclamation of 1763, the Crown formed Tryon County in 1772, which lay at the westernmost reaches of the original Thirteen Colonies.
 Sharon Springs, then known as the town of New Dorlach, was settled circa 1780.
 Tryon County stretched from the Adirondack Mountains to the Delaware River and boasted a pre-Revolutionary War farming community of 10,000 people, known as the "Breadbasket of the Colonies".

 During the American Revolution, the Town of Sharon participated very little in combat, though it did see some battles.
 One significant moment was the Battle of Sharon, which was fought on July 10, 1781.
 Approximately 300 British and Iroquois troops commanded by John Doxtader camped at the Sharon Springs Swamp, near the present-day intersection of Route 20 and County Road 34.
 The group burned down 12 homes in a small Canajoharie River settlement and claimed victory in the Battle of Currytown on July 9.
 Colonel Marinus Willett of the American forces headed to their camp with a force of 150 men.
 Willet attacked the redcoats in the dense swamp, killing 40.
 Doxtader's men fled and Willett claimed The Battle of Sharon as an American victory.

-During and after the Revolution, Sharon Springs was part of the Town of Schoharie in Tryon County.
+During and after the Revolution, Sharon Springs was part of the town of Schoharie in Tryon County.
 In 1784, Tryon County was renamed Montgomery County to honor General Richard Montgomery, an American war hero who gave his life trying to capture the city of Quebec.
-In 1791, Otsego County broke off from Montgomery County, and in 1795, Schoharie County, New York was formed from adjoining parts of Otsego and Albany Counties.
-The Town of Sharon was formed shortly after in 1797.
-Almost 100 years later, Sharon Springs set itself apart from the Town of Sharon in 1871 by establishing itself as a village.
-In the process, it also absorbed the neighboring community of Rockville.
+In 1791, Otsego County was broken off from Montgomery County, and in 1795, Schoharie was formed from adjoining parts of Otsego and Albany counties.
+The town of Sharon was formed shortly after in 1797.
+74 years later, Sharon Springs was set apart from the town of Sharon in 1871, when residents incorporated it as a village.